The German captain of the rescue ship, Sea-Watch 3, which defied the Italian government ban and docked at Lampedusa, has appeared in a Sicilian court.

 Carola Rakete was arrested on Saturday when she docked after spending two weeks in international waters with dozens of rescued African migrants on-board.
+She was arrested on charges of defying a warship and endangering the lives of four policemen after she squeezed a patrol boat against the quay as she docked.

 The boat has been impounded and is liable for a fine of up to €50,000 euros.